Simpli-Code/Minitalk/README.md

 # Minitalk
 The purpose of this project is to code a small data exchange program using UNIX signals.

-The subject was about to create a communication program in the form of a client and a server.
+The subject of this project was about to create a communication program in the form of a client and a server.

 • The server must be started at first.
 After its launch, it has to print its PID.